-In the absolute schedule, there is a partition $\mathcal{P}$ of Q into consecutive cells (intervals) corresponding to increasing titles; $\mathcal{P}(x)$ denotes the cell of $\mathcal{P}$ in which x lies.
-There is also a wage schedule given by a weakly monotonic function $w:Q\to [w{\min},\infty)$ , mapping outputs to wages above some stipulated minimum $w{\min}\geq 0$ .
+In the absolute schedule, there is a partition $\mathcal{P}$ of Q into consecutive cells (intervals) corresponding to increasing titles; $\mathcal{P}(x)$ denotes the cell of $\mathcal{P}$ in which xlies.
+There is also a wage schedule given by a weakly monotonic function $w: Q \to [w{\min}, \infty)$ , mapping outputs to wages above some stipulated minimum $w{\min} \geq 0$ .
 If wages are public, then w must be measurable with respect to $\mathcal{P}$ , that is constant on each cell of $\mathcal{P}$ , meaning that outputs which get the same title cannot get different wages.
 The collection of wage schedules that are measurable with respect to $\mathcal{P}$ is denoted $\mathcal{W}(\mathcal{P})$ .
-Let $\Pi$ be the (finite) set of partitions of Q into consecutive cells, denoting all possible ways $\mathcal{P}$ of allocating titles.
-Let $\mathcal{W} \equiv \cup \{\mathcal{W}(\mathcal{P}): P \in \mathcal{P}\}$ denote the collection of all wage schedules, i.e. the set of all weakly monotonic functions $w: Q \to [w{\min}, \infty)$ .
+Let $\Pi$ be the (finite) set of partitions of Q into consecutive cells, are ex post heterogeneous, though ex ante identical, whereas in our disparate model they are both ex ante and ex post heterogeneous.
+In their model effort is observable to the owner, whereas in our homogeneous skill case, the owner cannot disentangle effort from luck.
+In their model, there is incomplete information among the employees about each others' disutilities of effort, whereas we mostly focus on complete information.
+They restrict attention to performance on a relative scale, whereas we concentrate on an absolute scale, after proving that in our context absolute is better for the owner than any relative scale.
+Finally, they reach a striking conclusion that the top rank should always consist of a single employee.
+This hinges on the assumption that agents are ex ante identical.
+Were there sharp ex ante heterogeneities, the conclusion would fail, because effort would not enable the weak to improve their rank by equalling the strong.
+Even in our homegeneous case, the highest cell does not consist of a single output, except under the very special assumption that higher effort leads to uniform stochastic dominance in performance.